 When you hear braces, you probably think of bulky metal brackets with rubber bands.
-These traditional braces are the most well-known, but in reality, there are a few different types of braces, each with their own unique advantages and disadvantages.
+But that’s not the only option anymore.
 Self-ligating braces have been gaining popularity over the years because they tend to cause less discomfort and require fewer visits to the orthodontist.
 They can also treat many of the same issues as traditional braces, including most cases of spacing and crowding.

 If you’ve been considering self-ligating braces, you’re in the right place.
 In this guide, we’ll discuss the pros and cons of self-ligating braces, compare and contrast them with traditional braces, and provide some alternative options in case braces aren’t right for you.